phanumat/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

 Summary
 -------

-In the second part of this tutorial, we learned how an external application can work with SmartThings by getting an access token, discover endpoints, and make API calls to a WebServices SmartApp.
+In the second part of this tutorial, we learned how an external application can work with PEA HiVE by getting an access token, discover endpoints, and make API calls to a WebServices SmartApp.

 You are encouraged to explore further with this sample, including making different API calls to turn the configured switch on or off.